Preheat oven to 425° F.

 Combine ingredients and baste as directed above.

-While this is happening, place flour, vegetable stock or water, nutritional yeast, tamari, and spices in a blender and pulse until mixed.
+While vegetables are cooking, place flour, vegetable stock or water, nutritional yeast, tamari, and spices in a blender and pulse until mixed.

 When vegetables are cooked, add liquid to pan.
 Whisk at medium-high heat continually until gravy thickens.
 If you don’t whisk while the gravy thickens, you could end up with lumpy gravy!